‘Frozen’ Musical Cast: Anna, Elsa Actors And More Announced

 In the first film, the story is about mending relationships and discovering and embracing a person’s true self.
 Frozen also became popular because it is a story that shows not all princesses need to be saved by a prince and that true love doesn’t always equate to romance.

-Buck hinted in an interview with Fandango in 2015 that the audience will see more fun version of Elsa.
+Buck hinted in an interview with Fandango in 2015 that the audience will see a more fun version of Elsa.
 The crowned queen is mostly portrayed as a serious individual who is too focused on her responsibilities as the Queen of Arendelle.
 There’s the expectation that Anna’s sister can now open up and have more fun, which is something that Buck had revealed.

 “[In Frozen] she had such a dramatic journey, and at the end, she’s just starting to feel like she can open up and have some fun again.
 That’s what was really good about the short [2015’s Frozen Fever] – we could have fun with Elsa.
 And that personality… you will see in the next one.”

 Frozen’s main cast in the animated film will also return for the sequel.
 At the same time, Buck and Jennifer Lee will also be back as directors.
 According to an update from producer Peter Del Vecho, as reported by Entertainment Weekly, Disney is already hard at work with the production and that the movie is in the “development writing process.”
-A Release date for Frozen‘s sequel has yet to be announced but insiders are betting on a 2019 premiere.
+A release date for Frozen‘s sequel has yet to be announced but insiders are betting on a 2019 premiere.

 [Featured Image by Matt Stroshane/Getty Images]